How Does it Feel?

 I woke up yesterday to the startling news than Minnesota’s own Bob Dylan has joined a very exclusive club—Nobel Laureates in Literature.
 Our state had been tied with Iceland (Halldór Laxness) in that category but now we have TWO (Sinclair Lewis is the other).
 Looking at it from a per capita point of view Iceland is still way ahead but, nevertheless, I take a vicarious sense of pride in Bob’s accomplishment.

 Finding a commonality between the two is difficult, but not impossible.
-Their careers overlapped for a time, Laxness was polishing up his take on new-age poseurs in Christianity at Glacier at the same time Bob and The Band were visiting “Old Weird America” in The Basement Tapes.
+They both took new names and their careers overlapped for a time: Laxness was polishing up his take on new-age poseurs in Christianity at Glacier at the same time Bob and The Band were visiting “Old Weird America” in The Basement Tapes.
+They shared a great respect for the films of Charlie Chaplin.
 A less coincidental similarity is that both figures were extremely well immersed in their respective cultures, and both championed the worth of the common people.
-In addition, they both had spiritual detours: Halldór entered a monastery in the 1920s, and Bob had his born-again era in the late 70s.
+In addition, they both had spiritual detours: Halldór entered a monastery in the 1920s, and Bob had his born-again era in the late 1970s.
 Both produced lasting works from these side-trips, and both moved beyond them.
 Laxness ultimately ended up with a vague form of Taoism (he was buried a Catholic, however) while Bob remains inscrutable in his spiritual beliefs.

 Laxness produced a massive body of written work, while Dylan has produced a comparable amount of classic songs.
 Both had 6 decade careers, both are masters of the well-turned phrase.
 As an influence on modern thinking, Laxness has had a major influence in Europe but remains a minor figure elsewhere.
 Dylan’s influence is profound and deep across many cultures in the world.